-Regardless of the approach implemented, ELLs receive instruction that is comprehensible, equal and comparable in amount, scope, sequence and quality to the instruction provided to English proficient students.
+Regardless of the approach implemented, ELLs receive instruction that is comprehensible, equal, and comparable in amount, scope, sequence, and quality to the instruction provided to English proficient students.
 Instruction is aligned with the appropriate standards, benchmarks, and course descriptions.
 Textbooks and other instructional materials used with ELLs are the same as those used with non-ELLs in the same grade.
 School site administrators are responsible for monitoring the implementation of ESOL strategies by the classroom teacher.
-Evidence can be observed during classroom visits, through lesson plans, through use of materials audiovisuals, and through grade book notations.
-All teachers of ELLs document the ESOL strategies used for each lesson in their plan book.
+Evidence is observed during classroom visits, through lesson plans, through use of materials audiovisuals, and through grade book notations.
+All teachers of ELLs must document the ESOL strategies used for each lesson.